Close Banner

 What Rides Are Open During Halloween Horror Nights Hollywood?

 Some of the regular rides dare to operate during Universal Studios Hollywood Halloween Horror Nights.
-(Attractions close to daytime guests as of 5:30 p.m.)
-If you need to escape from the houses, get your thrills on Transformers 3-D, Revenge of the Mummy, Jurassic World (closed early) or the Simpsons Ride.
-The Wizarding World is open, but unfortunately with no Death Eaters.
-Harry Potter and the Forbidden Journey (closes early) and Flight of the Hippogriff are open!
+NEW in 2026, select ticket holders will have exclusive access to Fast & Furious: Hollywood Drift!
+Other attractions close to daytime guests as of 5:30 p.m.
+If you need to escape from the houses, get your thrills on Transformers 3-D, Revenge of the Mummy, Jurassic World (closes at 12:15 a.m.) or the Simpsons Ride.
+Harry Potter and the Forbidden Journey (closes at 11:15 p.m.) and Flight of the Hippogriff are open in the Wizarding World, and Mario Kart: Bowser's Challenge is open in Super Nintendo World.

 As mentioned above, the normal Studio Tour will not be running.
 Instead, you get the Terror Tram.

-Regular shows, Kung Fu Panda and Despicable Me Minion Mayhem are closed.
-Secret Life of Pets and Super Nintendo World will not be open.
+Regular shows, Kung Fu Panda, Secret Life of Pets and Despicable Me Minion Mayhem are closed.

 Hogwarts Castle has special projections forming in front of your eyes.
 Listen for hissing voices.
-We do not speak Parseltongue, so don't ask us what they are saying.
+You'd have to speak Parseltongue, to know what they are saying.

 Halloween Horror Nights Hollywood Food and Merchandise